ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional/proposal.md

         With the public key of the caller, we can implement an allowlist policy module, allowing the chain operator to verticalize by running their own bundler or delegating to partners.
 This allowlist module does NOT have to be enabled for permissionless bundler participation.

-    * **Shutoff**
+    * **Runtime Shutoff**

         Through an admin endpoint or environment variable in the proxy, all calls can be rejected without reaching the sequencer.
 When rejecting, the json-rpc request will return an error with the code -32000 and "unavailable" message.
+Bundlers should be setup to observe this error state and fallback to `sendRawTransaction` until further communication.

         As long as a single bundler supports a fallback to `eth_sendRawTransaction`, shared-mempool 4337 liveness should remain OK